ABGERO Maintenance of Certification

 6. Why should I voluntarily do MOC if I was boarded before January, 2015?

-ABGERO certified Specialists know that the competencies demonstrated at the time of initial certification are not static in nature and that the growth and evolving complexity of geropsychology science and practice require ongoing learning and self-assessment in order to continue to deliver high quality clinical outcomes.
-MOC provides Specialists an efficient and structured means to document the efforts thatcompetent specialists already pursue.
+ABGERO certified Specialists know that the competencies demonstrated at the time of initial certification are not static in nature and that the growth and evolving complexity of geropsychology science and practice require ongoing learning and self- assessment in order to continue to deliver high quality clinical outcomes.
+MOC provides Specialists an efficient and structured means to document the efforts that competent specialists already pursue.
 Participating in the ABGERO MOC process and registering MOC status with ABPP represents a professional response to the need for public accountability and transparency which is recognized as an important quality indicator by patients, attorneys, insurers, hospitals, and the federal government.
 Participation in MOC also demonstrates commitment to the highest standards of practice and regard for public welfare, reasons that likely led you to pursue board certification in the first place.

 The ABGERO Board and MOC Committee have made every effort to tailor the MOC requirements to geropsychological practice and to minimize documentation burden.
 The ABGERO MOC process does not involve re-examination and is not designed to be punitive.
 Even in the unlikely event that your current professional activities do not meet ABGERO MOC criteria, you will be provided specific, constructive feedback on meeting MOC criteria and given one year to resubmit materials.
+Finally, MOC participation sets a clear leadership example for colleagues and geropsychology students across all levels of training, and supports ABPP in its mission to establish and uphold standards for specialty clinical practice.

 7. What specifically will the MOC process entail?

-8. How does the SCPD Grid work?
+8. How does the SCPD Activities Summary work?

 10. How can someone in private practice meet the professional activity criteria?

-ABPP and ABGERO recognize that some practitioners may have less opportunity or access to professional activities within certain grid categories.
-To address this, ABGERO has provided credit values for a number of activities across several grid categories that are attainable outside of institutional settings.
+ABPP and ABGERO recognize that some practitioners may have less opportunity or access to professional activities within certain activities summary categories.
+To address this, ABGERO has provided credit values for a number of activities across several activities summary categories that are attainable outside of institutional settings.
 Examples include case consultation with colleagues, mentorship activities, professional meeting attendance, formal continuing education, self-learning activities, practice sample review, clinical practice management activities, and others.

-12. What if I am certified by another ABPP board?
+13. What if I am certified by another ABPP board?
 Do I need to submit separate MOC documentation to ABGERO?

 Each board is developing its own specialty-specific requirements regarding MOC.
 ABGERO will require all Specialists, including those holding multiple certifications, to demonstrate maintenance of geropsychology competencies; however, the timing of MOC submission may be adjusted to allow such Specialists to streamline the submission process.
 Specific details regarding MOC submissions from those who are certified by multiple ABPP Specialty Boards are currently being developed by the ABPP MOC Work Group and will be forthcoming.
 Ultimately, each Specialist will be responsible for knowing the MOC requirements to maintain all of their ABPP certifications.

-13. Are there record-keeping requirements?
+14. Are there record-keeping requirements?

 Yes.
-MOC applicants are strongly encouraged to retain a file of supporting documents associated with claimed professional activities on the SCPD grid (e.g., certificates of attendance at professional conferences, dates, frequencies, and duration of consultations, mentorship activities, etc).
+MOC applicants are strongly encouraged to retain a file of supporting documents associated with claimed professional activities on the SCPD activities summary (e.g., certificates of attendance at professional conferences, dates, frequencies, and duration of consultations, mentorship activities, etc).
 The ABGERO MOC Committee may request copies of this information in the event that a question arises regarding the submitted materials.
 Additionally, a small number of MOC submissions will be randomly audited to maintain quality control, and support material may be requested to facilitate this process.

-14. What if I have more questions?
+15. What if I have more questions?